Harvey Levin

-Harvey Robert Levin (born September 2, 1950) is an American television producer, legal analyst, celebrity reporter, and former lawyer.
-He is the founder of celebrity news website TMZ, and the former host of OBJECTified, which aired on the Fox News Channel.
+Harvey Robert Levin (born September 2, 1950) is an American television producer, legal analyst, journalist, and lawyer.
+He founded the celebrity news website TMZ in 2005, and later briefly served as the host of OBJECTified (2016–present), which aired on the Fox News Channel.

 Early life and education

 Levin was born September 2, 1950, in Los Angeles County, California to a Jewish family.
 He attended high school at Grover Cleveland High School in Reseda, Los Angeles and graduated in 1968 with honors.
 Levin attended the University of California, Santa Barbara, where he graduated with a B.A. in political science in 1972.
 He later attended the University of Chicago Law School and graduated with a J.D. in 1975.

 Career

 Early law career and academia

-Levin was an active attorney in the state of California for two decades, from December 18, 1975, until January 1, 1996.
+Levin was an active attorney in California for two decades, from December 18, 1975, until January 1, 1996.
 In the mid-1970s, he taught law at the University of Miami School of Law under Soia Mentschikoff.
 He then practiced law briefly in Los Angeles before taking a position at Whittier College School of Law.

 In 1978, Levin came to public attention following a series of high-profile debates with Howard Jarvis, the co-author of Proposition 13, California's controversial property tax-reduction ballot measure, which Levin opposed.
 With his newfound fame, Levin began to contribute legal advice on a radio show, where he was nicknamed "Doctor Law", as well as to write columns for the Los Angeles Times.
 His columnist career with the Times spanned seven years.